Malachite

 represented Australia.
 Well done!

-of friendly and knowledgeable fellow lapidary enthusiasts and
+friendly and knowledgeable fellow lapidary enthusiasts and mineral

-mineral collectors.
-A second positive was the quality of gems
+collectors.
+A second positive was the quality of gems and minerals

 View the slide show to the left for more photos.